maxkinder-1/Max-Kinder-s-Portfolio/_projects/FEM Analysis of a Torque Wrench.md

 ---
 layout: project
-title: "FEA Wrench Design"
+title: "FEM Wrench Design"
-subtitle: "Just keep swimming..."
+subtitle: "Part of Mechanics of Engineering Materials"
-date: 2025-12-05
+date: 2025-12-10
 image: /assets/images/wec_rendering.PNG
 tags: [ANSYS, Design]
 ---

 ### Summary
-The final project in the MAE 3270: Mechanics of Materials course was to identify a wrench design and material that could meet a series of safety factor constraints, including yield strength, fracture toughness, and cyclic loading.
-After chosing a design, students had to CAD the model and test its performance in ANSYS Static Structural.
-Comparing FEA results to simplified hand-calculations, students got a better understanding of where the assumptions made in simplified equations were valid or not.
+The final project in the MAE 3270: Mechanics of Materials course was to identify and analyze a wrench design and material so that it could meet a series of safety factor constraints, including yield strength, fracture toughness, and cyclic loading.
+At first this analysis was performed using beam analysis and once an approximate solution was found it was tested and refined using FEM analysis in ANSYS Static Structural.

 ### Identifying Design Range
 Safety factor
-- $$X_0$$ = 4 for yield or brittle failure, depending on the material.
+- $$X_0$$ >= 4 for yield or brittle failure, depending on the material.
-- $$X_K$$ = 2 for crack growth with an assumed 0.04 in crach length.
+- $$X_K$$ >= 2 for crack growth with an assumed 0.04 in crach length.
-- $$X_S$$ = 1.5 for fatigue stress at 1,000,000 cycles.
+- $$X_S$$ >= 1.5 for fatigue stress at 1,000,000 cycles.
+-

 ```matlab
 % --- Ti-6Al-4V ---